 Friends of Rossendale Hospice Support Groups

-We are currently setting up ‘Friends of the Hospice’ groups who will organise their own fundraising events locally, You will be supported by the Hospice fundraising team.
+The ‘Friends of the Hospice’ group organise their own fundraising events locally, and are supported by the Hospice fundraising team.
 Join our current Rawtenstall fundraising group who meet at the Hospice every two months to share ideas.

 Penny Pinching Collecting Box Volunteer

 By distributing our penny pinching boxes within Rossendale you will help us raise vital funds

 Our 2018 Inter School Penny Challenge has started and finishes Thursday 1st November.
 Children from thirty seven nursery, primary and secondary schools across the valley will take part in the six week challenge to try and fill their penny pinching house with as much loose change as they can.

 At the end of the challenge, an army of Hospice volunteers collect the returned boxes from the schools and count the monies received.
 The winning nursery, primary and secondary school categories will each be presented with a trophy to keep for the year.

 Where there’s a Will, there’s a way to raise vital funds for a local charity, thanks to Rossendale-based law firm Woodcocks Haworth and Nuttall Solicitors.
 The firm is waiving its Will-writing fees in return for donations to Rossendale Hospice, in support of the charity’s annual Make a Will Fortnight.
 The initiative coincides with World Alzheimer’s Month in September, which also underscores the need to have an updated Will in place to reduce the risks presented by incapacity in later life.
 Make a Will Fortnight runs from September 10-21.
 To book an appointment contact Stephen Parr or Berin Jones at WHN’s Haslingden office on 01706 213356, Catherine Hamilton in Rawtenstall on 01706 225621, or June Higgins at the firm’s Bacup office on 01706 874487.